watson-developer-cloud/simple-chat-swift/tutorial.md

 }
 ```

 This `settings` object defines a configuration for our Speech to Text request.
 In this case, it identifies the audio format as Opus.
-Setting the `continuous` property to `true` means that the entire audio stream will be transcribed until it terminates, rather than stopping at the first half-second pause.
 The `interimResults` property enables our app to receive results as they are processed, instead of waiting for the entire audio recording to upload.
+Note that the entire audio stream will be transcribed until it terminates.

 To stop recognizing microphone audio when the button is released, add the following code to the `stopTranscribing` function: